Was this article helpful?

 The use of sitemap benefits organizations that have websites:

-By providing a list of all the important webpages on a sitemap, you indicate to a search engine that these are appropriate landing pages on your website.
-The sitemap then provides an easily accessible index for the search engine to intelligently traverse through your website.
-This provides better on-site SEO.
+By providing a list of all the essential web pages on a sitemap, you indicate to a search engine that these are appropriate landing pages on your website.
+The sitemap then provides an easily accessible index for the search engine to traverse through your website intelligently.
+This offers better on-site SEO.

 You can use service providers such as Google’s online XML sitemap generator service to make use of sitemaps with Contentstack.
 These sitemaps are normally stored within a file named sitemap-index.xml.

 You can also create a plugin that autogenerates the sitemap-index.xml file when a particular entry on your Contentstack website is published.